aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 ![Small Query](small-query.png)

 Edges compose and partition the graph.
 By connecting vertices, they structure the whole, creating a complex composite from what would otherwise be simple islands of data.
-At the same time they serve to partition the graph, differentiating connections between elements based on name, direction and property values so that queries can identity specific subgraphs within a larger, more variably connected structure.
+At the same time they serve to partition the graph, differentiating connections between elements based on name, direction and property values so that queries can identify specific subgraphs within a larger, more variably connected structure.
 By focussing your queries on certain edge labels and directions, and the paths they form, you allow the query engine to exclude irrelevant parts of the graph from consideration, effectively materializing a particular view of the graph dedicated to addressing a specific query need.

 ### Edge IDs